slds-lmu/imlplots/README.md

     ## 13   lstat numeric  0  12.6531   1.73000  37.970     0
     ## 14    medv numeric  0  22.5328   5.00000  50.000     0

-There is one single function 'imlplots()' to access the user interface.
+There is a single function `imlplots() to access the user interface.
 You need to specify three input arguments:

 -   `data` - the input data frame
 -   `task`- a regression or classification task, created with MLR